Pride in Practice

 We know that:

-- 1 in 5 lesbian gay and bisexual patient’s their sexual orientation is a factor in them delaying accessing health services.(Richardson, Jo.
+- 1 in 5 lesbian, gay and bisexual patients report that their sexual orientation is a factor in them delaying accessing health services.(Richardson, Jo.
 2010)

-- If lesbian gay and bisexual have experienced discrimination at any point, their fear of further discrimination will often prevent them from speaking out.
+- If LGBT people have experienced discrimination at any point, their fear of further discrimination will often prevent them from speaking out.
 (D.Herda 2013)